Write for Spine

 Stories

-The kickstarter for Spine.
+The foundation for Spine.
 Personal essays and stories ranging between 500 to 700 words.

 Stories can be about the meaning of home, the cycle of grief, about meaningless beauty and tropes as tradition, about learning to dance, or white space, about playing games in single player and being “not like other girls,” and about social anxiety or that one shade in Hades, to name a few examples.